wen3lee/Practice_Coding_With_Python/README.md

 # island
-Find the number of islands using BFS and DFS
+Find the number of islands by using BFS and DFS.